JassBlack/findspot/readme.md

 # FindSpot project

-A project that was made as my thesis project.
+A project that was made as my thesis work.
 The idea of the project was to practice creating and implementing responsive design (mobile first approach), to practice vanilla JS programming following MVC pattern and to practice working with databases and Google APIs.

 ## Project summary
 * Compatible Browsers: Edge, Firefox, Safari, Opera, Chrome